Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 ## 🌐 Deployment Instructions

-To deploy CalmMindBot to a production environment:
+To deploy CalmMind to a production environment:

 1. **Set up a production server** (e.g., AWS, Azure, or Heroku).
 2. **Install required dependencies** on the server: